alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 - **Advertising** – advertising and campaign reports (if enabled)
 - **Admin** – account and property configuration settings

-This guide focuses on the **Explore** section, where you can build custom reports.
+This guide focuses on the **Explore** section, which is most useful for custom content design analysis.

 Unlike the standard Reports section, Explore gives you much more control over how the data is selected and displayed.
 You can: